 unit used here is such an example.

-Almost there!
 Now for the tuner.
-I'd found
+I'd found my initial

-my initial attempts at adjusting this to be way out; I'd been using one
+attempts at adjusting this to be way out; I'd been using one channel higher

-channel higher than I should have.
-Once I learned what each oscillator
+than I should have.
+Once I learned what each oscillator slug corresponded

-slug corresponded to what channel I could set about this in a more methodical
+to what channel, I could set about this in a more methodical way.
+It turned

-fine tuning, this capacitor would perform that function.
-Instead of being
+capacitor would perform that function.
+Instead of being slug adjustable

-slug adjustable I would presume it would be spring loaded, bearing against
+I would presume it would be spring loaded, bearing against a cam attached

 Incidentally, one can see the screw hole